nulib-ds/NU-ARTHIST329/content/getting_started/create_storymap.md

 For this assignment, **you'll add three elements** including an introduction text block, a conclusion text block, and a **Guided map tour**.
 You are welcome to add additional elements if interested.

-Go ahead an select a StoryMap from scratch:
+Choose starting your StoryMap from scratch:

 <img src="https://raw.githubusercontent.com/nulib-ds/NU-ARTHIST329/refs/heads/main/content/img/start_from_scratch.jpg" width="350" height="250">